fsprojects/Fleece/README.md

 ======

 Fleece is a JSON mapper for F#.
 It simplifies mapping from [System.Json](http://bit.ly/1axIBoA)'s JsonValue onto your types, and mapping from your types onto JsonValue.
 It's also available for [FSharp.Data](http://fsharp.github.io/FSharp.Data/)'s JSON types if you prefer it over System.Json.
 Its design is strongly influenced by Haskell's [Aeson](http://hackage.haskell.org/package/aeson-0.7.0.0/docs/Data-Aeson.html).
-Like Aeson, Fleece is designed around two typeclasses (in [FsControl](https://github.com/gmpl/FsControl) style) ToJSON and FromJSON.
+Like Aeson, Fleece is designed around two typeclasses (in [FsControl](https://github.com/gmpl/FsControl) style) ToJson and OfJson.

 ### Download binaries